ankurp/Dollar/README.md

 **`$.keys`**|Creates an array of keys given a dictionary.
-**`$.values`**|Creates an array of values given a dictionary **`$.merge`**|Merges all of the dictionaries together and the latter dictionary overrides the value at a given key **`$.pick`**|Creates a shallow clone of a dictionary composed of the specified keys.
+**`$.values`**|Creates an array of values given a dictionary **`$.merge`**|Merges all of the dictionaries together and the latter dictionary overrides the value at a given key **`$.frequencies`**|This method returns a dictionary of values in an dictionary mapping to the total number of occurrences in the dictionary.
+If passed a function it returns a frequency table of the results of the given function on the dictionary's elements.
+**`$.invert`**|This method is similar to frequencies but returns an array of keys as its value.
+**`$.pick`**|Creates a shallow clone of a dictionary composed of the specified keys.
 **`$.omit`**|Creates a shallow clone of a dictionary excluding the specified keys.